Dre Campbell Farm

 • Repels pests.

-• Helps prevent soil erosion.
+• It helps prevent soil erosion.

 • Maximize garden space.

-• Improves the flavor of crops.
+• Improves the flavor of the crops.

 Plants to Grow Together